holochain-gym/holochain-gym.github.io/docs/developers/requirements/anatomy.md

 Once you are done adding code you need to compile your Rust code to a [WASM](https://webassembly.org/) binary and package it in a DNA, a holochain specific format.
 The result will be stored in **workdir**.

-To make your live easy we put together a simple script that checks if you are running in the nix-shell and builds the code.
-To build your zome you only need to run **./run_build.sh**.
+To make your live easy we put together a npm script in the `tests/package.json` that checks if you are running in the nix-shell and builds the code.
+To build your zome you only need to run **npm run build** inside the `tests` folder.

 The **tests** folder contains a full node/typescript project, complete with `package.json`,`package-lock.json`,`tsconfig.json` and a `src` folder.
 These tests can be viewed as integration tests.
 They actually run your compiled DNA in a real holochain [conductor](https://developer.holochain.org/docs/glossary/#conductor).
 The tests call your code, just like a regular web app would do.

-For running the tests we also provided a simple script that checks if you are running in the nix-shell and runs the tests.
-You only need to call **./run_tests.sh**.
+For running the tests we also provided another npm script that checks if you are running in the nix-shell and runs the tests.
+You only need to call **npm test** inside the `tests` folder.

 The folders **.cargo** & **target** will only show when you try to build the project.
 You usually exclude these when committing code to a repository.